squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 = Troubleshooting =

+== Squid not spoofing the client IP ==

+Could be a few things.
+Check cache.log for messages like those listed here in Troubleshooting.

+== Stopping full transparency: Error enabling needed capabilities. ==

+Something went wrong while setting advanced privileges.
+What exactly, we don't know at this point.
+Unfortunately its not logged anywhere either.
+Perhaps your syslog will have details recorded by the OS.

+== Stopping full transparency: Missing needed capability support. ==

+'''libcap''' support appears to be missing.
+The library needs to be built into Squid so a rebuild is required after installed the related packages for your system.

 == commBind: cannot bind socket FD X to X.X.X.X: (99) cannot assign requested address ==

 This error has many reasons for occurring.